Rachel DiResto

 Managing Director

-With decades of experience in community planning, outreach and engagement, and organizational management, Rachel is a respected change agent dedicated to building stronger, more resilient communities across Louisiana and the Gulf Coast.
+With decades of experience in community planning, outreach and engagement, public policy, and organizational management, Rachel is a respected change agent dedicated to building stronger, more resilient communities across Louisiana and the Gulf Coast.

-Before joining the firm, Rachel spent 19 years at the Center for Planning Excellence, where she led numerous urban planning initiatives and contributed implementation strategies, policy expertise, and practical solutions while working to advance wide-reaching community livability and economic vitality initiatives.
-Through her work, she has been actively involved in shaping transportation policy by serving on several advisory committees and advocating for safe, multi-modal infrastructure at the state and local levels.
+Before joining the firm, Rachel spent 19 years at the Center for Planning Excellence, where she led urban planning initiatives and contributed implementation strategies, policy insight, and practical solutions aimed at advancing livability and economic vitality across Louisiana communities.

 Education and Certifications